 MRI helps us to make a rapid and accurate diagnosis which enables better direction of treatments with potential for better outcomes in many cases.
 In addition to this, when used in appropriately selected cases, the use of MRI can save both time and money.

-The MRI service is run by Becky Jones BVSc, DVDI, MRVCS.
-Becky holds the RCVS Diploma in Veterinary Diagnostic Imaging and is responsible for reading and reporting all the MRI cases.
-This ensures a rapid reporting time as the images are not sent away to be reported by another specialist.
+The MRI service is run by Becky Jones BVSc CertVR DVDI, MRVCS.
+Becky is an RCVS Recognised Specialist in Veterinary Diagnostic Imaging and is responsible for reading and reporting all the MRI cases.
+This ensures a rapid reporting time as the images are not sent away to be reported by another Specialist.

-We aim to provide a high standard of service to both referring vets and owners with the verbal communication of scan results as quickly as possible, following the scan, and a written report emailed/posted within 48 hours.
-A full set of images will also be provided to the referring vet.
+We aim to provide a high standard of service to both referring vets and owners with the verbal communication of scan results as quickly as possible, following the scan, and a written report emailed/posted within 2 working days.
+A full set of images can also be provided to the referring vet if requested.

 While we are happy to discuss the value of MRI for individual cases with owners we only accept cases for scanning if referred by a vet.